Dhruv1965/CTI_Assignment_Dhruv_Patel/README.md

 ## Task 5: Threat Actor Profile Summary

-The threat actor analyzed in this assignment is an Iranian government-linked cyber group associated with the Islamic Revolutionary Guard Corps (IRGC).
-According to CISA Alert AA23-331A, these actors have targeted critical infrastructure in the United States, focusing on water management, energy production, and manufacturing sectors.
-Their main intent appears to be the disruption of industrial processes by compromising operational technology (OT) systems.
+The threat group being investigated in this assignment is an Iranian government-backed computer group that is linked to the Islamic Revolutionary Guard Corps (IRGC).
+As described in CISA Alert AA23-331A, these attackers have been hitting critical infrastructure in the US, with a major attention to water management, energy production and manufacturing.
+The primary goal of them seems to be to disrupt industrial processes through the attack on operation technology (OT) systems.

-Initial access is usually obtained through weak or default passwords on publicly exposed programmable logic controllers (PLCs) and other industrial control system (ICS) devices.
-Other attack vectors include password spraying, misconfigured remote access services, and unauthorized VPN entry points.
-Once inside the environment, the actors manipulate PLC configurations, potentially disrupting physical processes and services.
+Extra access is more often gained using the weak or default passwords on publicly exposed programmable logic controllers (PLCs) and other industrial control system (ICS) programs.
+The other attack vectors are password spraying, misconfigured remote access services, and unauthorized VPN entry points.
+The actors once in the environment manipulate the set up of PLCs which may interfere with physical processes and physical services.

-Diamond Model analysis highlights clear relationships among the adversary, their tools, and their victims.
-The adversary is a state-affiliated group skilled in ICS/OT exploitation.
-Their infrastructure includes compromised PLCs, attacker-controlled servers, and unsecured OT networks.
-Their capabilities involve credential exploitation, OT manipulation, and ICS-targeted cyber techniques.
-Victims are U.S. critical infrastructure organizations with insufficient segmentation or weak authentication practices.
+The analysis of the Diamond Model gives prominent relations between the adversary, the tools used, and the victims.
+The opponent is a state-sponsored team that is experienced in the exploitation of ICS/OT.
+Their structure comprises of compromised PLCs, servers that are controlled by the attackers and unsecured OT networks.
+They include capabilities of credit exploitation, OT manipulation, and targeting ICS with the help of cyber techniques.
+U.S. critical infrastructure organizations that are segmented poorly or whose authentication practices are weak are victims.

-Mitigation strategies recommended by CISA include strong password enforcement, multi-factor authentication, OT/IT network segmentation, disabling unused PLC functions, and continuous monitoring for unusual activity.
-These measures significantly reduce risk and strengthen the security posture of industrial control environments.
+Strong passwords, multi-factor authentication, segmentation of the OT/IT network, and disabling all functions that are not in use, as well as constant monitoring of the suspicious activity are the recommendations of CISA.
+Such measures go a long way in minimizing threat and enhancing the security positioning of industrial control settings.

 ---

 ## Task 6: Reflection

 ### **1. How does the Diamond Model help in understanding threat actors?**
-The Diamond Model breaks an intrusion into four main components - Adversary, Infrastructure, Capability, and Victim.
-This helps analysts understand attacker behavior, motivations, and technical operations in a structured, relationship-based format.
+The Diamond Model has four basic segments that an intrusion is divided on Adversary, Infrastructure, Capability, and Victim.
+It assists the analysts to learn how the attackers behave, the motives and the technical processes in a systematic, relationship-oriented manner.

 ### **2. What challenges did you face in identifying each vertex?**
-The primary challenge was distinguishing between “infrastructure” and “capability,” as some tools could fall into both categories.
-Attribution was also difficult when the report referenced the threat actor indirectly.
-Information being scattered across different sections required careful reading and correlation.
+The most critical issue was to separate infrastructures and capabilities since there might be tools which lie in both domains.
+It was also challenging to make an attribution where the threat actor was mentioned indirectly in the report.
+The fact that information was dispersed in various parts meant that one had to read and correlate information carefully.

 ### **3. How could this model support proactive defense strategies?**
-The model enables defenders to identify attack patterns, commonly abused entry points, and targeted systems.
-This allows organizations to strengthen controls, enhance monitoring for specific TTPs, and predict future attacker behavior—shifting from reactive response to proactive defense.
+The model allows the defendants to recognize attack patterns, frequently exploited entry points, and targeted systems.
+This will enable organizations to build more control, improve surveillance of certain TTPs, and anticipate how attackers will act out in the future, moving toward a proactive defense, rather than reactive response.